Government for Sale

 Corruption as multiculturalism

-Editor Peggy Boyer Long usually proposed topics for Illinois Issues pieces, but this one was one of my ideas, I think.
+Editor Peggy Boyer Long usually proposed the topics for my Illinois Issues pieces, but this was one of my ideas, I think.
 It is an axiom of my trade that one tries to make things simple for the reader, which does a disservice to the reader and to the topic.
 Certainly that's true of bribery.
 I was, and am, proud of it.

 The bribe sits next to hybrid corn and the mail-order catalog on the roster of Prairie State achievements.
 Illinoisans invented none of them, but Illinois ingenuity helped perfect them.
 In 1909 William Lorimer and his gang bought off the Illinois Senate to get himself named U.S. senator.
 The Richard J. Daley years in Chicago offered an ongoing seminar in the techniques of the payoff, with instructors ranging from the cops who would tear up a speeding ticket in return for a twenty to the Daley crony who solicited an astonishing $187,000 bribe from a voting machine manufacturer.
 Doing business in Chicago was like living in a four-star hotel, so frequently did tavern keepers and restaurateurs encounter the upturned palm; more than 20 Chicago aldermen have been convicted of official corruption in the past 25 years.